boostcampaitech7/level1-imageclassification-cv-21/README.md

 1. EDA Method
-   - If the number of objects in the image is not not one(1) -> Crop each object and add it to the class folder
+   - If the number of objects in the image is not one(1) -> Crop each object and add it to the class folder
    <img src = "https://github.com/user-attachments/assets/978ee913-0d9f-4f19-8329-8e2a7c4fe4c7" width=600>

    - If image is nearly-related to the class, remove it